New Ulm Economic Development Authority

-New Ulm Economic Development Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 10th, 2020, New Ulm Economic Development Authority has 1 waiting lists that are open now or opening soon.
+New Ulm Economic Development Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 18th, 2021, New Ulm Economic Development Authority has 1 waiting lists that are open now or opening soon.

 New Ulm Economic Development Authority serves Brown County.

 Open New Ulm Economic Development Authority Waiting Lists

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 New Ulm Economic Development Authority Phone: (507) 359-8227.

 Public Housing Waiting List

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 The New Ulm Economic Development Authority (NUEDA) is currently accepting Public Housing waiting list pre-applications for families.